 Aim to stock pigs at 10,000 to 20,000 pounds per acre.
 That works out to two to four pounds of pig per square foot.

-Depending on the size of pigs, each rotation will need to have:
+Depending on the size of the pigs, each rotation will need to have:

-- 80 pound per pig X 2 square feet per pound = 160 square feet per pig
+- 80 pounds per pig X 2 square feet per pound = 160 square feet per pig

 - 80 pounds per pig X 4 square feet per pound = 320 square feet per pig